Financial Planning

 1. Hard inquiries on your credit:

 When you apply for a debt consolidation loan, the lender will perform a hard inquiry on your credit history.
-This usually takes down your credit score by around 10 points, and it usually stands for about a year after their credit check.
+This usually takes down your credit score by around 10 points, and it usually stands for about a year after your credit check.

 2. Change in credit utilization:

 Lowering your credit utilization ratio can be a good thing for your credit score.
 Credit utilization measures how much of your total credit limit you're actively using.
-If you pay off your cards with through consolidation, you'll make more card credit available, your credit utilization ratio will go down, and your credit score is likely to go up.
+If you pay off your cards through consolidation, you'll make more card credit available, your credit utilization ratio will go down, and your credit score is likely to go up.

 3. Average age of accounts may drop: